-We are always looking for excellent, highly motivated early-career researchers to join our research team as
+We are also always looking for excellent, highly motivated early-career researchers to join our research team as

 Our research focuses on understanding how biological organisms organize fluid-like material.
 For instance, we investigate the fundamental physics of liquid-like droplets driven by non-equilibrium chemical reactions.
 Such active droplets can divide spontaneously and form mono-disperse emulsions, which is important in structuring biological cells.
 We also aim to understand how our sense of smell can distinguish such a remarkable variety of different chemicals.
 In particular, we investigate the airflow during inhalation and the absorption of odor molecules in aqueous mucus to understand how such physical processes affect the sense of smell.
 In both projects, we combine analytical insight from simple systems with detailed numerical simulations to arrive at holistic descriptions of realistic systems.